 - Not all sites are full-hookup

-We didn’t meet any people paying nightly rates to stay here, so we expect that nearly all guests are Thousand Trails Members, most of whom generally don’t need to pay a nightly fee as it’s included within the camping membership and annual dues.
+We didn’t meet any people paying nightly rates to stay here.
+So we expect that nearly all guests are Thousand Trails Members, most of whom generally don’t need to pay a nightly fee as it’s included within the camping membership and annual dues.
 We did notice that a pretty sizable percentage of the sites appeared to be annual sites.
-However, we were actually quite impressed with how nice most of the annual sites were kept, with wooden decks, flower beds and well-manicured areas, which is a nice change from many other annual sites we’ve seen at other TT locations.
-There was clearly a lot of pride in ownership in these as many of them have multiple-year stays, so people probably treat them like a vacation home and care for them accordingly.
-We also noticed that despite being so far north, the campground is open year-round and winter sites are available for $2,500 for the full six months.
-Shorter stays, of course, are more expensive.
+However, we were actually quite impressed with how nice most of the annual sites were kept, with wooden decks, flower beds and well-manicured areas.

-There is a nightly fee for RV storage and if you leave your RV unoccupied overnight, you MUST advise the ranger, provide the dates you’ll be away and get advance permission, otherwise you’ll be charged a $35 a night fee if you leave your RV for the night.
+There is a nightly fee for RV storage.
+If you leave your RV unoccupied overnight, you MUST advise the ranger, provide the dates you’ll be away and get advance permission.
+Otherwise you’ll be charged a $35 per night fee if you leave your RV for the night.